metamath/lamp-guide/docs/index.md

 For this example we'll leave the proof description, variables, and disjoints blank.
 We do need to tell metamath-lamp our goal.

-> In the Editor select the icon "+" (add new statement).
+> In the Editor select the icon "+" (add new statement/step).
 > Don't try to select the similar icon "+" with circles behind it;
-> that would try to create a duplicate, and since there are no statements
+> that would try to create a duplicate, and since there are no steps
-> to duplicate the tool will not let you do it.
+> to duplicate the tool will not let you do that.
 > Enter
 > `|- ( 2 + 2 ) = 4`
 > and press Enter (Return) to save the result.